 Let’s briefly discuss Lifepro DynaFlex Mini vs Theragun Mini, which is the closest analogue among Theragun’s products.

-Unfortunately, the Theragun Mini, while costing $199, isn’t adjustable, has only 20 lbs. of stall and 2.5 hours of battery life.
+Unfortunately, the Theragun Mini, while costing a lot, isn’t adjustable, has only 20 lbs. of stall and 2.5 hours of battery life.
 The only place it beats the DynaFlex Mini is the 12mm amplitude which, to be honest, won’t make a big difference with only 20 lbs of pressure needed to stall the device.

 To sum up, the Theragun Mini has overall weaker specs, so unless you’re buying for the Theragun brand, you really can’t go wrong with this LifePro.